-June 1, 2012 Section 4(1) of the Act.
-Item AP1-4-3, Personal Optional Protection; Item AP5-244-2, Classification - Assignment, Item AP5-245-2, Assessable Payroll with regard to administration/management payroll; Item AP5-245-4, Payroll Estimates, of the Assessment Manual.
+EFFECTIVE DATE: June 1, 2012 AUTHORITY: Section 4(1) of the Act.
+CROSS REFERENCES: Item AP1-4-3, Personal Optional Protection; Item AP5-244-2, Classification - Assignment; Item AP5-245-2, Assessable Payroll with regard to administration/management payroll; Item AP5-245-4, Payroll Estimates, of the Assessment Manual.
 Decision of the former Governors No. 60 in Volume 10, Number 2 of the Workers' Compensation Reporter (April 1994) with regard to the exemption of coverage for spouses, available on the WorkSafeBC website at www.worksafebc.com .
-April 6, 2020 - Housekeeping changes consequential to implementing the Workers Compensation Act, R.S.B.C.
+HISTORY: April 6, 2020 - Housekeeping changes consequential to implementing the Workers Compensation Act, R.S.B.C.
 2019, c.
-1. January 1, 2013 - Consequential changes related to the consolidation of the classification policies were made effective.
-June 1, 2012 - Amendments to clarify who can apply for voluntary coverage were made.
-January 1, 2003 - This Item results from the 2002 "editorial" consolidation of all assessment policies into the Assessment Manual.
-The POLICY in this Item continues the substantive requirements of the policies and items referred to in the HISTORY as they existed prior to the Effective Date, with any wording changes necessary to reflect legislative and other changes since the policies and items referred to in the history were issued.
-Replaces in part Policies No. 20:10:20, 20:40:10 and 20:40:20 of the Assessment Policy Manual.
-The amended policy applies to all decisions on or after June 1, 2012.
+1. January 1, 2017 - Housekeeping amendment.
+January 1, 2013 - Consequential changes related to the consolidation of the classification policies were made effective.
+June 1, 2012 - Amendments to clarify who can apply for voluntary coverage were made effective.
+July 20, 2011 - Housekeeping amendment in CROSS REFERENCE section.
+January 1, 2003 - This Item resulted from the 2002 "editorial" consolidation of all assessment policies into the Assessment Manual.
+The POLICY in this Item continued the substantive requirements of the policies and items referred to in the HISTORY as they existed prior to the Effective Date, with any wording changes necessary to reflect legislative and other changes since the policies and items referred to in the history were issued.
+Replaced in part Policies No. 20:10:20, 20:40:10 and 20:40:20 of the Assessment Policy Manual.
+APPLICATION: The amended policy applies to all decisions on or after June 1, 2012.